billwuqin/list-pagination-markdown/draft-ietf-netconf-list-pagination.md

    Conformance
       The "cursor" query parameter MUST be supported for all "config true" lists and SHOULD be supported for all "config false" lists.
-      It is however optional to support the "cursor" query parameter for "config false" lists and the support must be signaled by the server per list.
+      As the "cursor" query parameter for "config false" lists is Optional, the support must be signaled by the server per list.

       Servers indicate that they support the "cursor" query parameter for a "config false" list node by having the "cursor-supported"